pistocop/pistoBot/README.md

 - Gain (little) experience

 Due to this nature, this repository has probably:
-- ML _bad practices_
+- ML _naif approaches_
-- Inefficient code
 - For sure: not so good english text (sorry 😢)
 - Maybe something similar already exist